thegooddocsproject/templates/tutorial/tutorial-template.md

 In this tutorial, you learned how to:

-* Learning objective 1
+* Summary point 1
-* Learning objective 2
+* Summary point 2
-* Learning objective 3
+* Summary point 3

 ## Next steps